-Roy Foster was born and educated in Ireland; he has been professor of Modern British History at Birkbeck College London, and since 1991, Carroll Professor of Irish History at the University of Oxford and a fellow of Hertford College.
-He is the author of many books on the political, social, cultural and literary history of Ireland, including Modern Ireland 1600-1972 (1988), Paddy and Mr Punch (1993), The Irish Story (2001), and Luck and the Irish: a brief history of change c 1970-2000 (2006).
+Roy Foster was born and educated in Ireland; he has been professor of Modern British History at Birkbeck College London, and from 1991 to 2016 was Carroll Professor of Irish History at the University of Oxford and a fellow of Hertford College.
+He is now Emeritus Professor of Irish History at the University of Oxford and holds a part-time Chair of Irish History and Literature at Queen Mary University of London.
+He is the author of many books on the political, social, cultural and literary history of Ireland, including Modern Ireland 1600-1972 (1988), Paddy and Mr Punch (1993), The Irish Story (2001), Luck and the Irish: a brief history of change c 1970-2000 (2006), and Words Alone: Yeats and his Inheritances (2011), based on his 2009 Clark Lectures at Cambridge.
 He has also written the two-volume authorized biography of W.B.Yeats, The Apprentice Mage (1997) and The Arch-Poet (2003).
-His most recent book is Words Alone: Yeats and his Inheritances (2011), based on his 2009 Clark Lectures at Cambridge.
+His most recent book is Vivid Faces: the revolutionary generation in Ireland 1890-1923 (2014).

-He is a Fellow of the British Academy, an Honorary Member of the Royal Academy of Ireland and has received honorary doctorates from the University of Aberdeen, Queen’s University Belfast, the National University of Ireland, Trinity College, Dublin, and Queen’s University, Ontario, as well as an honorary fellowship of Birkbeck College, University of London.
+He is a Fellow of the British Academy, a Member of Academia Europea, and an Honorary Member of the Royal Academy of Ireland and has received honorary doctorates from the University of Aberdeen, Queen’s University Belfast, the National University of Ireland, Trinity College, Dublin, University College Dublin and Queen’s University, Ontario, as well as honorary fellowships of Birkbeck College, University of London and the Royal College of Physicians of Ireland.
 He is also a well-known cultural commentator and critic.

 Catherine Heaney was born and grew up in Dublin, and received her BA and MSc from Trinity College Dublin.
 She worked as a journalist for many years at magazines in Dublin and London and was a regular book reviewer for The Irish Times.
 Since the early 2000s, she has worked in publishing, as an editor at Fourth Estate and more recently at Faber and Faber, where she ran the creative-writing school Faber Academy.
 She now works as a freelance writer and editor, and has recently compiled the fourth volume of Trinity Tales, to be published by The Lilliput Press in autumn 2016.
 She is a member of the curatorial panel of the Borris Festival of Writing and Ideas, and lives in London.

 Ian McBride grew up in County Armagh and was educated at Oxford and University College London.
-He has been a research fellow at Corpus Christi College, Cambridge, and since 2000 he has taught at King’s College London, where he is Professor of Irish and British History.
+He has been a research fellow at Corpus Christi College, Cambridge, and Professor of Irish and British History at King’s College University of London, and in 2016 was appointed to the Foster Chair of Irish History at the University of Oxford, and elected a Fellow of Hertford College.
 His books cover various aspect of modern Irish history and include The Siege of Derry in Ulster Protestant Mythology (1997), Scripture Politics: Ulster Presbyterians and Irish Radicalism in the Late Eighteenth Century (1998), and Eighteenth Century Ireland: The Isle of Slaves (2009).
-He is convenor of the ‘Conference of Irish Historians in Britain’, which meets every two years, and of the ‘London Irish Studies Seminar’.
+He is convenor of the biennial ‘Conference of Irish Historians in Britain’.

 Onora O’Neill combines writing in political philosophy and ethics with a range of public interests and activities.
 She comes from Northern Ireland and has worked mainly in Britain and the US.
 She was Principal of Newnham College, Cambridge from 1992-2006, President of the British Academy from 2005-9, chaired the Nuffield Foundation from 1998-2010, and has been a crossbench member of the House of Lords since 1999 (Baroness O’Neill of Bengarve).